 So here are 6 things I learned about Frozen that day:

 1. Frozen is (loosely) based on The Snow Queen by Hans Christian Andersen

 As I noted in my previous article, I went into this preview event fairly ignorant about “Frozen.”
 The fact that it’s based on “The Snow Queen” seems like something I should have been aware of – but wasn’t.
-I’m not familiar with that original story, but in my first stop of the tour I learned it was a favorite of Walt Disney.
-Directors Chris Buck and Jennifer Lee talked about the genesis of the project, which began with Walt himself and has been kicking around the studio ever since.
-There have been a lot of changes from the original, but the core of it (about someone with a frozen heart) remains.
+I’m not familiar with that original story, but I learned it was a favorite of Walt Disney in my first stop of the tour.
+Directors Chris Buck and Jennifer Lee talked about the project’s genesis, which began with Walt himself and had been kicking around the studio ever since.
+There have been many changes from the original, but the core of it (about someone with a frozen heart) remains.

 2. Frozen takes place in a fictional land based on the country of Norway

 The art directors for “Frozen” spoke in great detail about all of the design inspirations their team drew from.
 Once they settled on a Scandinavian setting, they quickly zeroed in on Norway as the basis of the fictional land of Arendelle.
 Being big on research, they visited Norway and came away with several big takeaways that became a huge influence on the look of “Frozen.”
 The most obvious of which is the beautiful Fjords of Norway, which feature prominently in all of the landscapes we’ve seen in the promotional material.
 This was the highlight of the footage we were shown.
 Gorgeous design.